skip to Main Content

 Complaints / Grievances and Appeals

 Non-academic matters may include (but are not limited to) operational, administrative, discrimination and harassment issues.
-Examples of these include sexual harassment, racial or sexual discrimination, physical or verbal abuse.
+Examples of these include sexual harassment; racial or sexual discrimination; physical or verbal abuse.

-A student who has ceased their enrolment in their studies at ADAS or at an ADAS ATE will be considered under this policy for a period of up to twelve (12) months after their enrolment has ceased.
+A student who has ceased their enrolment in their studies at ADAS or at an ADAS ATE will be considered under this policy for a period of up to twelve (12) months after their enrolment has finished.

 Procedures